top of page

 A list of research topics

-• Use of innovative treatment strategies such as rituximab and obinutuzumab in childhood nephrotic syndrome
+• Use of innovative B-cell depleting strategies such as rituximab, obinutuzumab and daratumumab in childhood nephrotic syndrome

 • Natural history of nephrotic syndrome from childhood to adulthood

-• Novel treatments in lupus nephritis including triple therapy, belimumab and rituximab
+• Novel treatments in lupus nephritis including triple therapy, belimumab and anti-CD20

 • Treatments of various paediatric glomerular diseases including IgA nephropathy, IgA vasculitis nephritis, etc.